WHAT IS CANE?

 HOW DO I ORDER ON-LINE?

 If it is your first order online after January 19, 2017, (even if you have ordered from us by phone, web or mail order) you will still need to set up your online account (as a new customer) on our website.
 You must use your current e-mail address and a password chosen by you.
 You will be given the chance to enter your existing customer account number with us (if known) during the order checkout process.
 Once your online setup of your account is entered, you will only have to enter your e-mail address and password to bring up your account in the returning customer log in.
 This will then access all of your information securely and your past ordering history from 2017 to present.
 When ordering online, add products to your shopping cart, and then proceed to checkout.
 If changes are to be made, in your shopping cart, make sure after making the changes you click the “update” and then checkout functions.
 You will receive an acknowledged order email from us.
+There is a $10 minimum per order before shipping.

 HOW DO I QUICKLY FIND ITEMS ON THE WEBSITE?